 8. Hand in the exam the right way

-The UM-wide Rules of Procedure for Examinations English pdf (in Dutch: Reglement van Orde bij Toetsen Dutch pdf) have been drafted to ensure that exams are held in an orderly fashion.
+The UM-wide Rules of Procedure for Examinations English pdf (in Dutch: Regelement van Orde bij Toetsen Dutch pdf) have been drafted to ensure that exams are held in an orderly fashion.
 All students are expected to have read and understood the Rules of Procedure when they come to the exams.
 If you do not comply with these Rules of Procedure this may be reported to the Board of Examiners.
 If you do not comply with the Rules of Procedure there may be severe consequences, such as your exam result being declared invalid.

 - No students will be admitted to the exam room once the doors are closed.
 No exceptions will be made, not for any reason.
 This includes, but is not limited to, delays/accidents in public transport, flat tyres and traffic jams.

 - In order to take the exam you have to provide proof of identity, preferably by means of the UM card because the UM card contains your student number.
 Please make sure that your UM card has a clearly visible recent photo of you.
-A valid original passport, ID-card or European driver's licence is also accepted as proof of identity.
+A valid original passport, ID-card or European driver's lisence is also accepted as proof of identity.